Energy in India

 Since 2013, the total primary energy consumption in India has been the third greatest in the world (see world energy consumption) after China and the United States.
-Having the largest national population of over 1.4 billion people, though, its per capita energy consumption is still in the lower half of all nations'.
-India was a net energy importer to meet nearly 47% of its total primary energy in 2019.
+Having the largest national population of over 1.4 billion people, its per capita energy consumption is still below the median for all nations despite its large total energy consumptionn.
+India was a net energy importer, importing nearly 47% of its total primary energy in 2019.

 While much of its energy comes from fossil fuels, as of 2024, India is in the midst of a very rapid growth of solar and other renewable energy.
 However, this page currently only discusses the country's fossil fuel–based energy.
 For information about its renewable energy sources, see the page Renewable energy in India.